-- You will need to conduct a Radon test to ensure your building is free from radon gas.
-Refer to the Resources page at the end of this document for information. - ☐ You will need to submit a water sample for testing to ensure your drinking water is safe and free from lead.
-Refer to the Resources page at the end of this document for information.
+- You will need to conduct a Radon test to ensure your building is safe and within an accepted level of radon gas.
+Refer to the Resources Page at the end of this document for information. - You will need to submit a water sample for testing to ensure your drinking water is safe and within an accepted level oflead.
+Refer to the Resources Page at the end of this document for information.
 Contact a BC certified well water testing lab for a sample bottle and direction for sample collection.
 There is a fee for this service.
 Please note that CARO Analytical Services (250-765-9646) provides a discount to Child Care facilities.

 Get Funding for Child Care!
 You might not have to pay for child care all on your own.
-B.C. has expanded child care funding to be more inclusive - making child care more affordable and more accessible: https://www2.gov.bc.ca/gov/content/family-social-supports/caring-for-young-children/child-care-funding.
+B.C. has expanded child care funding to be more inclusive - making child care more affordable and more accessible: Child Care Operating Funding - Province of British Columbia.